eil00l/documentation-user/sales/overview/main_concepts/introduction.rst

 Odoo Sales is integrated with major shipping services: UPS, Fedex, USPS and more.
 The signed offer creates a delivery order automatically.

-That's it, I sucesfully sold my products in just a few clicks.
+That's it, I successfully sold my products in just a few clicks.

 Oh, I also have the transaction and communication history at my fingertips.
 It's easy for every stakeholder to know